Mama June Shannon Feared Weight-Loss Surgery Or Complications Could Be Fatal

 — The Sun (@TheSun) March 3, 2017

-The surgery was ultimately a success, however it was a very high-risk procedure, and Mama June knew from the get-go that it was a surgery that she might not survive.
+The surgery was ultimately a success, but it was a very high-risk procedure, and Mama June knew from the get-go that it was a surgery that she might not survive.
 According to Shannon, she struggled with some last-minute doubts right before going into the operating room, doubts that could have been a premonition of life-threatening things to come.

 “This surgery is honestly probably the scariest thing I’ve ever done in my life.
 I mean, I could die from it.
 I’m not one to let go of control easily, and I have no control over this situation once they put me to sleep.”